The Award for Outstanding Contributions to Academic Advising

 - three additional faculty and administrative staff members appointed by the provost.

-- the Academic Advising Award chairperson (the associate provost for education, who is a non-voting member of the committee).
+- the Academic Advising Award chairperson (a representative from the Eberly Center, who is a non-voting member of the committee).
 If this person is unavailable, the provost will appoint a senior faculty member or administrator to serve in this capacity.

 The Academic Advising Award selection committee will adopt its own rules of procedure.

 Nominations consist of two phases and may be made by any group of at least three or more persons, each of whom is either:

 - a current or retired faculty or staff member

 - a current or former full-time undergraduate or graduate student.

 Nominations consist of a letter [maximum two single-spaced pages] that explains why the individual is worthy of the award.
 Because the decision to advance the nomination to the second phase of the nomination process is based on this letter alone, it should be descriptive, convincing, and specifically focused on the purpose of the award (stated at the beginning of these guidelines).
 The letter must be submitted on or before the first Monday in November to be considered for that academic year.

 The committee will select at least two and at most five persons each year to be considered for phase two of the nomination.